 How frequently do you exit with the officials to see how the tech works for them?

 All the time.
-To do my activity well, you really need to understand how the officers do their activity; only in the information may you layout structures and answers that assist them.
+To do my activity well, you need to understand how the officers do their activity; only in the information may you layout structures and answers that assist them.
 A lot of my job includes speaking to them and getting their remarks.
 Most of our excellent ideas come immediately from cognizance groups with officers.

 When we first deployed it, I rode around with officers in Brooklyn.
 The alert came in over the officers’ telephone; they listened to the gunshots’ audio and spoke back straight away.
 They interviewed witnesses and, in the long run, made an arrest.